Recrutiment of the Practical Nursing Class beginning January 2015 has started. Attend an information session to learn more about the program.

-TEAS exams are now scheduled at the Berks campus, February through May.
-Take the exam now to check your preparedness for the nursing program.
-Testing early will allow you to retake the exam at a later date if your scores are not where they should be.
-Visit the ATI website to sign up.
+TEAS exams are now scheduled at the Berks campus now through July; interested candidates should plan to test during this period.
+Visit the ATI website to register for the exam.
 Test review books can be purchased in the Continuing Education office located at the corner of Broadcasting and Tulpehocken Roads in Wyomissing.

 The January 2015 program will cost $15,000; tuition covers instruction, books, uniforms and basic nursing supplies.
 Student are responsible for additional fees pertaining to the program requirements: CPR certification, pre-entrance physical and immunizations, drug testing, clearances, malpractice insurance, and state licensure and graduation fees.
 This program qualifies for financial aid and students are required to file a FAFSA application